BenVN123/HealthHub/README.md

-# Intentifying Brain Tumors in Patients
+# Virtual Hospital

-Our hackathon project is a deep learning detection algorithm that can tell the difference between a military plane and a civilian plane.
+Our hackaton project is a deep learning detection algorithm that can identify potential and existing brain tumors in patients.
 The project's Flask frontend it is found in this Github repository.
+Along with the AI detection, we have also included a BMI calculator and a Q/A section using Python and CSS/HTML.

 Datasets, Deep Learning Code, and Model Weights: https://drive.google.com/drive/folders/1iJLlyFM3grgPhNYWgqqjpYMcS09SNta3?usp=sharing